ctn-waterloo/website/ctn_waterloo/content/research/syde-750/syde-556-possible-projects.md

 that don't I will do my best to find a mentor.
 Also, the topics listed below are not exclusive, feel free to propose your own topic.

 The project is worth 40% of your final mark.
-For undergraduates only, the 556 project can be done in groups of 2 (let me know if you are going to work in a group).
 People in 556 can do a either an "extension project" or a "research project", those in 750 must do a "research project."

-## Extension Projects
+## Example Extension Projects

 1. Eye control (NPH): 2D vector control instead of the 1D control described in the book.
 Even better, 3D (i.e. pitch, yaw, rotation).
 2. Statistical inference: more compex distributions, multiple steps in inference, temporal inference for slowly changing statistics, higher-dimensional representations.